My Main Page with Links to My Other

 discretionary income of retirees is well over twice that of individuals under

-35 despite the fact they are not working.
+35 despite the fact retirees are not working.
 Politicians give lip service to moral

 standing, but in practice they increasingly reward poor behavior and punish